tri-co-hackathon-2019/python_web_applications/step_by_step_flask.md

 ### Section I Make the App

-1) Here's a very simple "Hello World" app from the [Flask documentation.](http://flask.pocoo.org/)
+1) Here's a very simple "Hello World" app from the [Flask documentation.](http://flask.pocoo.org/).
+In Mac or Linux, just type `cat > app.py` and paste the following into the file:
 ```Python
 from flask import Flask
 app = Flask(__name__)